scitran/client/Scitran-class.md

 The scitran methods enable you to find database contents, get information about these objects, download and upload files, and modify metadata.
 See the [Flywheel terms](Flywheel-terms) page to learn about the conceptual organization of information in Flywheel.

-In addition, there are methods to download a project, session, acquisition, or collection.
-A project can be downloaded in the format of a [BIDS directory](http://bids.neuroimaging.io/).

 ## Methods

 To create a scitran instance, we use